 - Cut off date – students will not be able to submit anything at all after this date.
 You may wish to consider setting the cut off date to some time after the due date.
 This means students will still be able to submit but will appear in the grading table as having submitted late, in red.
 If you set the due date and the cut off date to the same date, you will have to have some provision for late submissions.

-- Remind me to grade by date – when should teachers be notified to start marking
+- Remind me to grade by date – teachers will receive a notification to remind them of the date for marking to be completed

-If you are an experienced user of Turnitin, you may be wondering what has happened to the post date setting, i.e. the setting that controls the release of grades and feedback.
-You now control this in the same way that you control the release of grades and feedback for a standard QMplus assignment.
+The release of grades and feedback to students is controlled in the same way as for a standard QMplus assignment.
 You will find more information in the When do grades get released to students section of this guide.

 To enable Turnitin, scroll down to the Turnitin Plagiarism Plugin Settings section and then simply select Yes under the Enable Turnitin setting.